i2group/analyze/documentation/developer_essentials_troubleshooting.md

 If you see HTTP error 404 instead of a basic HTML page, then the application is not deployed.
 In most cases, you can resolve the problem by following the procedure for clearing the **Run applications directly from the workspace** check box.
 For a data access on-demand project, you might have to intervene more forcefully:

 1. In Eclipse, refresh the project that represents WebSphere Application Server Liberty Profile.
-2. In that project, expand the `servers/read/apps` folder.
+2. In that project, expand the `servers/read/apps` directory.

-    If the folder contains `project-name.war.xml` file instead of a `project-name.war` subfolder, then the application is not deployed.
+    If the directory contains a `project-name.war.xml` file instead of a `project-name.war` subdirectory, then the application is not deployed.

 3. In the **Servers** tab, double-click the **read** server to open the **read** tab in the top part of the Eclipse application window.
 4. Make certain of the **Run applications directly from the workspace** setting:
     1. If the check box is cleared, select it, and then save the settings.
     2. Clear the check box, and then save the settings again.
     3. Clean the server.
-The folder, rather than the file, is added to the project.
+The directory, rather than the file, is added to the project.

 If you see a basic HTML page, then the application is deployed but you have an HTTP server problem.
 When a simple restart does not work, you must check the server configuration: